COVID Vaccine - Frequently Asked Questions

 When might we expect to go “back to normal”?

-Once we achieve "herd immunity" (meaning over 80% of our population is vaccinated) and community spread drops to very low levels, then we will be able to return to normal.
+Once we achieve "herd immunity" (meaning over 80% of our population is vaccinated) and community spread drops to very low levels, then we will be able to get back to our lives in a "new normal".